eiipii/MLearnProjectDoc/doc/registers/UserStories.md

 - Application selected the students status on base of the mobile information.
 - The teacher can override the calculated status to any other and can check/uncheck all the attributed.

-The mobile information will containt a summary of all accessible information from the student mobile application.
+The mobile information will contain a summary of all accessible information from the student mobile application.
 The display style for a student can be modified depending on the mobile information, like for example when the GPS coordinates do not match expected location.